-Enhanced indemnities are provided to the directors of the Company by the ultimate UK parent company, Santander UK plc against liabilities and associated costs which they could incur in the course of their duties to the Company.
-All of the indemnities remain in force as at the date of this Report and Accounts A copy of each of the indemnities is kept at the registered office address of Santander UK plc.
+Enhanced indemnities are provided to the directors of the Company by Santander UK plc against liabilities and associated costs which they could incur in the course of their duties to the Company.
+All of the indemnities remain in force as at the date of this Report and these financial statements.
+A copy of each of the indemnities is kept at the registered office address of Santander UK plc.